-We have published four detailed maps for Weymouth, and these link up with each other to form a good group for what is almost an island, the Chesil Beach being the only natural link with the mainland.
+We have published four detailed maps for Portland, and these link up with each other to form a good group for what is almost an island, the Chesil Beach being the only natural link with the mainland.
 This is an extraordinary group of maps, the quarries given them an almost magical appearance, while a host of railways, inclines, prisons and cliffs give added appeal.
-Portland is a very special place, and those of us who have spent part of our lives there feel deeply porivileged.
+Portland is a very special place, and those of us who have spent part of our lives there feel deeply privileged.

 The Castletown map covers the northern part of the island, and features here include The Mere, Portland Castle, Portland station, Victoria Square, Castletown, cemeteries, Balaclava Bay, naval piers, part of the Easton & Church Hope Railway, Portland Tramway.
 On the reverse we include part of the 1st Edition map of 1889, showing the original Portland station, Castletown, Royal Breakwater Hotel, New Coaling Camber, Breakwater Branch Railway.